 - Keep correct navigational time.

-- Send and receive visual messages.
+- Send and receive visual messages

 Much of their work is problem-solving and mental analysis.
+Some of it, however, is simple records and chart management.

 While QMs mostly work as part of a team, individual projects are assigned, as well.